 image credit: Rawpixel.com/shutterstock.com

-The final month of 2019 is upon us, and it looks like the branding and marketing world is embracing a revitalized strategy.
 The term “reverse positioning” (sometimes called “breakaway positioning”) has begun resurfacing in the marketing industry recently, but what exactly does it mean?
 In this post, we’ll be defining reverse positioning—a unique marketing and branding strategy your company should know about.

 What is reverse positioning?

 There are a few ways to define reverse positioning, but HubSpot has shared a simplified explanation: it is defined as a marketing strategy where branding and customer/client appreciation is the main goal, as opposed to pushing a service/product purchase.
 The end result is a marketing tactic that puts more focus on your service’s features in an unconventional manner from traditional marketing.
 It follows a rather popular quote from Founder and CEO of Marketoon Studios, Tom Fishburne: